ahillss/ParsingMachine/README.md

 ######Transition Table Declaration
 A transition has four fields.
 The to and from state pointers, and the event and machine function pointers.

 A transition can either contain an event or a machine, If neither is specified then that transition will always succeed.
-It cannot accept both an event and a machine.
+It cannot accept both an event and a machine (this may be changed to be allowed in the future).

 A machine must always have separate designated start and end states.
 The end state must always being transition to and not from.
 The start state must always be transitioned from and not to.